ibm-cloud-docs/dr-automation-powervs/FAQs.md

 **Private plan**: Displays **Client Location** as the location type, indicating that the infrastructure is physically deployed at the client site and managed remotely by IBM.

-This mapping is intentional and helps distinguish between public cloud deployments and private, on-premises (Private Pod) environments.
+This mapping is intentional and helps distinguish between public and private (on-premises, Private Pod environments) cloud deployments.